 Hospital De Sabadell’s 3D Lab Is Transforming Surgical Care for Optimal Outcomes

-We spoke to Dr. Ferran Fillat, Orthopaedic Surgeon and 3D Lab Coordinator at Hospital de Sabadell, to find out how Point-of-Care 3D Printing has become so crucial to colleagues, and why he thinks their partnership with Materialise is so important.
+We spoke to Dr. Ferran Fillat, Orthopaedic Surgeon and 3D Lab Coordinator at Hospital de Sabadell, to find out how point-of-care 3D printing has become so crucial to his colleagues and why he thinks their partnership with Materialise is so important.

-We are able to prepare pre-operative surgical plans and create all our own designs with confidence, safe in the knowledge that the software we use is CE marked software and suitable for medical use.
-We print anatomical models on-site and send our files for personalized surgical guides (that require a specific medical device manufacturing license) off to our external printing partner.
+We are able to prepare preoperative surgical plans and create all our own designs with confidence, safe in the knowledge that the software we use is CE marked and suitable for medical use.
+We print anatomical models on site and send our files for personalized surgical guides (that require a specific medical device manufacturing license) off to our external printing partner.

 Do you focus primarily on orthopaedic cases?